turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 gem 'shotgun'
 ```

-Then from the command line, run `shotgun`.
+And then run `bundle` at the command line.

-(Note: To get Shotgun to work on port 4567, you would type in `shotgun -p 4567`)
+Then from the command line, run `shotgun -p 4567`.

 ### Creating a Form